haade-administrator/haade-addons/frpc/DOCS.md

 frp_type: // https
 local_ip: // ip of you're local hassio install by default is 127.0.0.1
 local_port: // by default 8123
-use_encryption: // false or true
+use_encryption: // false or true, true by default
-use_compression: // false or true
+use_compression: // false or true, true by default
-proxy_protocol_version: // v1 or v2
+proxy_protocol_version: // v1 or v2, v2 by default and best
 domain_protocol: // domain or subdomain frp server
 domains: // setting you're domains or subdomains example test.haade.fr or test
 ```